chelseadoeleman/web-app-from-scratch-18-19/README.md

 # Web App From Scratch @cmda-minor-web 18-19

-**During this project I had to create an web application, that gets the data from a API.
-The most important part is getting the data asynchronous**
+**During this project I had to create an web application from scratch, that gets the data from an API.
+In this case the Unsplash API.
+The challenge: not using any external javascript libraries**

 ![Unsplash API](./docs/app2.0.png)